 Caterpillar’s Recent Insider Trades

-Here are some recent insider trades:
+Here are recent insider transactions:

-- David MacLennan (Director): Bought 500 shares at ~$408.
+- David W. MacLennan (Director): Bought 72 shares on November 25, 2025.

 See recent insider trade data for over 50,000 global stocks (It’s free) >>>